-“Riverside Medical Center is committed, not only to the best possible care of our patients, but to also help take care of the planet and reduce our carbon footprint,” said Phillip M. Kambic, President and CEO of Riverside Medical Center.
-“The Green Roof was designed to help make a positive difference today and for future generations.
-Patients, visitors and staff will now have an aesthetically pleasing view, rather than that of an unappealing white roof.”
-Kambic points out that several research studies have indicated that a natural view can play an important role in improving health.
+In conclusion, Riverside Medical Center is committed to the best possible care of patients abs to help take care of the planet and reduce our carbon footprint.
+That came from Phillip M. Kambic, President and CEO of Riverside Medical Center.
+He added that this Green Roof was designed to help make a positive difference today.
+As well as for future generations.
+Patients, visitors and staff have an aesthetically pleasing view.
+That’s rather than that of an unappealing white roof.
+Kambic then points out that several research studies have indicated that a natural view plays an important role in improving health.

-“Riverside Medical Center’s new living green roof is not just an attractive biological alternative to a dead roof,” says Denise Eichmann, Ambius Project Development North America Senior Project Manager.
-“This living roof encourages a different way of thinking altogether.
-Installing green roofs is about ensuring a commitment to address the most pressing environmental issues of our time — climate change, energy efficiency and sustainability.”
+In conclusion, Riverside Medical Center’s living green roof is an attractive biological alternative to a dead roof.
+This comes from Denise Eichmann who is Ambius Project Development North America Senior Project Manager.
+Because this living green roof clearly encourages a different way of thinking altogether.
+Installing a green roof is about ensuring a commitment.
+A commitment to address the most pressing environmental issues of our time.
+They are finally climate change, energy efficiency and sustainability!